JKells99/finalprepsummer2025/README.md

 # Final Prep Summer 2025

-This project is a Java-based user management application with role-based access control.
-It features a console menu for user authentication and registration, supporting two main roles: Commander and Chief.
-User data is stored in a PostgreSQL database, with passwords securely hashed using BCrypt.
+This project is a Java-based user and product management application with role-based access control.
+It features a console menu for user authentication, registration, and product management, supporting two main roles: Commander and Chief.
+User and product data are stored in a PostgreSQL database, with passwords securely hashed using BCrypt.

 ## Project Structure